andreyto/pgp-par/README.md

 -   **DerivedData** - copied from output directory (see below).
 Specific files or results that should be produced with every dataset
 -   **GFFs** - a sub-directory copied from output directory (see below)
     -   contains the gff file with peptide annotations for the genome

 -   **OrthologyClusters** - folder with MSA (multiple sequence alignments) of orthologous clusters from related organisms
 -   **Publications** - if there are relevant publications related to the data, they go here.
 -   **RawZips** - holds the raw Inspect and PepNovo rescored data in bz2 files
--   **PeptidomeSubmission** – the Peptidome submission needs meta data file, PSM results file, spectra & the results file - as explained as below.
+-   **PeptidomeSubmission** â€“ the Peptidome submission needs meta data file, PSM results file, spectra & the results file - as explained as below.
 -   **Peptidome** data generation: meta data generated by the user